 After passing through the colorful tribute corridor there is a coffee shop — The Daily Grind — which is already open for the staff working onsite.
 A few steps further there is a gift shop that is not yet open.
 The gift shop is stocked with typical gifts for children but there is a an adult glass door entry and beside it a child’s door entrance, one of the fun details the designers wanted to incorporate.

 The cafeteria is also located on the first floor.
 In the southwest corner of the building there is a glass atrium that spans all four floors.
 In that space is a massive tree sculpture that climbs three stories high.
 On the tree are colorful birds, which have been one of the ways the hospital has raised some of the funds.
 Donors who wanted to give $200, $400 or $600 were offered a bird in their honor.
-The local artist of the tree and bird sculpture is George Dombek, said Dan McFadden, communications director for Arkansas Children’s, who conducted the tour.
+HofferWaska Creative of Tulsa designed the large tree sculpture in the atrium, according to David Hoffer, principal of the company.
+Local artist George Dombek designed and donated the stained glass wall in the chapel which also depicts birds on a tree, according to Dan McFadden, communications director for Arkansas Children’s, who conducted the tour.